naraincloud/azure-react-fastapi-app/README.md

 ---

-## ⚠️ Before You Start
+## ⚠️ Prerequisite

-Make sure you have the following prerequisites:
+Before you start, make sure you have the following prerequisites:

 - ✅ An **Azure account**
 - ✅ A running Azure Virtual Machine